ionic-team/ionic-site/guide/0.1.0/building.md

 <img src="http://ionicframework.com.s3.amazonaws.com/guide/0.1.0/3-mockup.png" alt="Mockup">

 We can see that both the center content and side menus have lists.
-Lists in Ionic are very powerful, and come with a lot of different features commonly see in native app development.
+Lists in Ionic are very powerful, and come with a lot of different features commonly see in native apps.
 Luckily, adding them is really simple.

 Since we are using AngularJS, we are going to use the <a href="http://docs.angularjs.org/api/ng.directive:ngRepeat">`ng-repeat`</a> directive to create a new list item for every single task we have in a given project: